avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 # 11. Obtain Board IP address
 The script in the next sction will need to connect to the board update files and configure connection settings.
 To accomplish this task, the IP Address of the board is required.
 This can be obtained in a couple of ways:
-1. Login to your router and find the DHCP lease associated with hostname `RZBoard`
+1. Login to your router and find the DHCP lease associated with hostname `rzboard`
 2. Connect to the board via a serial terminal such as https://googlechromelabs.github.io/serial-terminal/
-   * Look for a Device called `DEVICE NAME`
+   * Look for a device that matches the type of USB to Serial adapter you have
+   * Press `Enter` to obtain a login prompt
+   * Enter `root` for the username and `avnet` for the password
-   * Type `ifconfig` and look for the IP address under **end0**
+   * Type `ifconfig` and look for the IP address next to **eth0**

 * Take note of the IP Address

 # 12. Running the Device Setup Script

-1. Navigate to your working directory that contains the "onboard" folder in windows explorer
+1. Navigate to the "onboard" directory in windows explorer
-2. Right-click on the onboard folder and select "Open Git Bash here"
+2. Right-click in the folder and select "Open Git Bash here"
-3. Enter
+3. Ensure you are in this directory `/c/Renesas/RZboardV2L/onboard`
+4. Enter the following command start the setup script:
 ```
 ./initial-device-config-and-update.sh
 ```
-5. Enter the IP address of the board
+5. Enter the IP address of the board and press `Enter`
+6. If prompted to continue connecting, type `yes` then `Enter`
+7. When prompted to enter a password, type `avnet` then `Enter` (This will happen 3 times)
-6. Assuming you placed the `iotcDeviceConfig.json` in the onboarding folder, just hit Enter
+8. Assuming you placed the `iotcDeviceConfig.json` in the onboarding folder, just hit Enter
-7. Assuming you placed the `RZboardV2L-certificates.zip` in the onboarding folder, just hit Enter
+9. Assuming you placed the `RZboardV2L-certificates.zip` in the onboarding folder, just hit Enter
-8. When prompted to replace the .crt file type `A`
-9. When prompted again, type `yes`

 **Script Completion**: After completion, your device should be fully configured and ready for IoTConnect.
 If any issues arise, the script provides feedback to help with troubleshooting.